St. Jude Summer Plus Fellowship

 - Structural Biology

-This is an opportunity for two Rhodes student to engage in clinical research and clinical shadowing experiences at the Calvo Mackenna Hospital in Santiago, Chile.
+Up to two Rhodes students can participate in clinical research experiences at the Calvo Mackenna Hospital in Santiago, Chile.
 This international program is structured in a similar fashion to the Memphis-based Summer Plus program, but has a component that is carried out at St. Jude′s partner institution in Chile.
-The exact structure will be determined once a finalist is chosen, but past participants have spend the first summer in Chile, followed by an academic year and possible second summer at St. Jude Children′s Research Hospital.
-Two or three applicants for this position will be selected for interviews in which the match between the student’s interests and skills and the work being done at the Calvo Mackenna are explored.
-This discussion will include how the individual student’s program might be best structured to match his or her needs with ongoing work in Memphis and abroad.
+The exact structure will be determined once finalists are chosen, but past participants have spent the first summer in Chile with time split between work in the hospital and Spanish classes through Español y Cultura en LatinoAmerica (ECELA), followed by an academic year and second summer at St. Jude Children′s Research Hospital in Memphis.
 Two areas of recent work in Santiago have been clinical pharmacology and molecular biology.

 - For questions about the program, contact Dr. Ann Viano (email@example.com).